kzlecha/dl_api_version_issues/README.md

 Do the users discuss the backward compatibility issues?
 [REF: An Empirical Analysis of Backward Compatibility in Machine Learning Systems]

+## Running the Code

+Note that no relevant data has been included here at the instructions of the supervising professor.

+All scripts can be run in a Python3 virtual environment.
+Be sure to install all required packages via: `pip install -r requirements.txt`.

 ## Methodology

 ### Libraries Studied